bayerf42/Lox68k/doc/lox68k.md

 * `print` allows list of expression, all printed on one line.
 With trailing comma, no line feed is printed.
 * Anonymous functions (*lambdas*) as expressions.
+* Functions can have a rest parameter packing all additional arguments into a list.
+* Lists can be unpacked as arguments into a function/method call.

 ### Omissions